lycanthrobby/lycanthrobby/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Noah or Robby!
 He/Him; Bisexual (masc leaning), Trans, as well as Aroace!
 That being said, please do NOT make sexual remarks around me OR towards me, even if it’s in a joking manner.
 I am very uncomfortable with things of that nature, always have been and always will be.
-You. ughf be saying, “Oh well ur into DMMD and stuff.”
+You might be saying, “Oh well ur into DMMD and stuff.”
 I can still like media with those topics, and still be aroace.
 I just don’t like to think of MYSELF in those situations, it’s js not my cup of tea <3

 18 years old!
 I ask that if you’re under 15-16, to not interact with me, unless we are already friends.
 Thank you <3